vegaprotocol/vegawallet-browser/.github/ISSUE_TEMPLATE/---bug.md

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen (we can use these to build out our A/Cs, verify the fix and increase our test coverage)

+- [ ] I can
+- [ ] I can
+- [ ] I can

 ## Logs